mher/flower/docs/config.rst

 The `auth` option allows you to enable authentication in Flower.
 By default, the `auth` option is set to an empty string, indicating that authentication is disabled.

-To enable authentication and restrict access to specific email addresses, set the `auth` option to a regular expression pattern that matches the desired email addresses.
-The `auth` option supports a basic regex syntax, including:
+To enable authentication and restrict access to specific email addresses, set the `auth` option to one of the following patterns:

   - Single email: Use a single email address, such as `user@example.com`.
-  - Wildcard: Use a wildcard pattern with `.*` to match multiple email addresses with the same domain, such as `.*@example.com`.
+  - Wildcard: Use `.*` to match multiple email addresses with the same domain, such as `.*@example.com`.
   - List of emails: Use a list of emails separated by pipes (`|`), such as `one@example.com|two@example.com`.

-Please note that for security reasons, the `auth` option only supports a basic regex syntax and does not provide advanced regex features.
+For security reasons, the `auth` option does not accept arbitrary regular expressions.
+The following rules apply:

+  - Only one `.*` wildcard is allowed.
+  - The wildcard must be in the local part of the address.
+It cannot match the domain, so `user@.*` is rejected.
+  - A wildcard cannot be combined with a pipe-separated list.

+Flower refuses to start with an `Invalid '--auth' option` error when the pattern breaks any of these rules.

 For more information and detailed usage examples, refer to the :ref:`Authentication` section of the Flower documentation.